BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/realpython/Catalog.md

 Python import: Advanced Techniques and Tips https://realpython.com/python-import/

-:ballot_box_with_check: How to Use Python Lambda Functions https://realpython.com/python-lambda/

 Python eval(): Evaluate Expressions Dynamically https://realpython.com/python-eval-function/

 How to Use sorted() and sort() in Python https://realpython.com/python-sort/